 Hpv tests cannot detect cervical cancer directly, however; the home test that was given, did find that (3) three percent of the women had pre-cancerous lesions that could lead to cervical cancer.
 All of these women who had the high risk Hpv, were confirmed by the home-kit.
 These women were also tested by doctors to make sure there were no missed diagnoses of Hpv or cervical cancer.
 The new Hpv test is starting to show to be promising, but further research is still in progress.

 What is CIN?
 CIN stands for: Cervical Intraepithelial neoplasm.
 Cervical neoplasia could mean other types of changes in the cervix.
 "Intraepithelial" within the epithelium-(membranous tissue composed of one or more layers of cells).
 Neoplasia means: new growth.
-CIN= Abnormal cells growing within the layers that cover the cervix.

 CIN = Abnormal cells growing within the layers that cover the cervix.
 First thing you need to know is that CIN is not cancer.
 CIN means there are changes in the cells of the cervix that could be a pre-cursor to cervical cancer and does not even mean you are going to get cancer.
 Having CIN basically means you are a higher risk of getting cervical cancer in the future.
 They diagnose CIN by doing a biopsy and graded by the stage it is in.

 CIN Stage (I) Mild Dysplasia which is usually treated by follow up visits or Hpv testing more frequently due to the fact that this stage can clear up on it's own without intervention.
 Your doctor may also want to do a colposcopy (a procedure to closely examine your cervix, vagina and vulva for signs of disease) During a colposcopy, your doctor uses an instrument called a colposcope.